TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/I2C Test Setup/README.md

 ### Next Steps
-Once *I2C* communication works, you can easily take a closer look at the `ip5306` library and its methods.
+Once *I2C* communication works, you should take a closer look at the `ip5306` library and its methods.
 You'll quickly realize which information now can be read and set by your microcontroller.

 > [!IMPORTANT]
 > Keep in mind that *IP5306*/**PB0A** has no internal memory, and you cannot permanently change the settings.
 Whenever the **PB0A** enables its power output, the microcontroller must (re)configure **PB0A** via *I2C*.